gradle/actions/docs/wrapper-validation.md

 The action should be run in the root of the repository, as it will recursively search for any files named `gradle-wrapper.jar`.

+The `setup-gradle` action will perform wrapper validation on each execution.
+If you are using `setup-gradle` in your workflows, it is unlikely that you will need to use this action.

 ## The Gradle Wrapper Problem in Open Source

 The `gradle-wrapper.jar` is a binary blob of executable code that is checked into nearly